SJinKim/SmartCity_Chatbot/README.md

 The user can review and edit the generated draft notice before finalizing it through customization options such as adding additional information or changing the existing content.

 🖊️  **Downloadable**:
-The user can manually download the generated legal notice in `DOCX` text format.
+The user can manually download the generated legal notice in text format (`DOCX`).

 ## Disclaimer